 Country style never dates – it’s totally timeless, and patterns such as stripes and checks are ever popular.
 ‘Stripes work well in kitchens as they are very simple yet elegant,’ says Susie of Susie Watson Designs.
 ‘I think the key here is natural fabrics like linen prints that reflect the environment of the country.’

-‘For smaller windows, it's best to stick to smaller scale floral designs or plains for the window and use cushions to introduce a feature pattern,’ Debbie continues.
-‘Checks are often a great way to introduce a simple pattern to create a cosy country feel for a more minimalistic style.’
+‘For smaller windows, it's best to stick to smaller scale floral designs or plains for the window and use pillows to introduce a feature pattern,’ Debbie continues.
+‘Checks are often a great way to introduce a simple pattern to create a cozy country feel for a more minimalistic style.’